 We administer the statewide Underground Injection Control (UIC) program to protect groundwater by regulating the discharge of fluids from UIC injection wells.
 The UIC program — authorized by the Safe Drinking Water Act — is administered under Title 40 Code of Federal Regulations (CFR) parts 144, 145, 146, and 147.

 All injection wells must either receive a program rule authorization or a state discharge permit in order to operate.

 What are injection wells?

-An injection well is designed:
+An injection well is designed and built: